-I never really appreciate Edinburgh, not really.
+I never really appreciated living in Edinburghwhen I was younger, not really.
 It’s stunning and I adore living here but sometimes its wild and chaotic (hello Festival) and it’s beauty is completely taken for granted.
 Sometimes It’s just nice to be a tourist in your own town.
 To wander the streets and always look up and spot things you’ve never seen before.
 Walk down a street you’ve never gone down or stop by a little cafe you’ve never spotted.

 I had asked if anyone knew of a local cafe that was green inside, there was a handful of suggestions, all for the same place, 101 Bakery.
 So I decided to check it out on my next tea date with one of the wee ones.
 I’d never seen it before and must have passed it a hundred times on the bus.
 The entire exterior was green and pink and they served the worlds BEST warm cinnamon buns with extra glaze.
 Their tea was pretty delicious too and we all know how fussy I can be with a good breakfast tea.